noembryo/KataLib/docs/index.md

 ![CompactViewDetails.png](images/CompactViewDetails.png)

-This is a minimal view of the app, that consists of only a small, resizable Main window, that shows mostly the Cover Art of the currently playing (or selected) track and the Transport that controls the playback.
+This is a minimal view of the app, that consists of only a small, resizable Main window, that shows mostly the Cover Art of the currently playing (or selected) track, the [Visualizer](#visualizer) and the [Transport](#transport) that controls the playback.
-The transport is like the **Full View**'s [Transport](#transport), only smaller.

 Above the Transport, there is the title of the currently selected/playing Track and two extra buttons that open/close the Playlist and Properties windows.
 Double-clicking this title text, will show the file in Explorer or the YouTube url in the system's browser.